-If you’re looking for an unsecured personal loan on Prosper, you can find one as small as $2,000 or as large as $35,000.
-You can expect to pay an interest rate of about 5.99% to about 35.97% APR, depending on your credit score, credit history, and past borrowing record on Prosper.
-Though Prosper’s interest rates aren’t tied to Libor or another index, the company warns borrowers that its rates may rise or fall in accordance with prevailing market conditions and Prosper’s internal policies.
+Prosper offers unsecured personal loans with principals ranging from $2,000 to $40,000.
+You can expect to pay an interest rate of about 6.95% APR to about 35.99% APR, depending on your credit score, credit history, and past borrowing record on Prosper.
+Though Prosper’s interest rates aren’t tied to Libor or another index, these rates are subject to change with prevailing market conditions and Prosper’s internal policies.

 How It Works for Investors

 For investors, Prosper’s most popular offering is Notes, or shares of individual loans with a value of $25 and up – which is also Prosper’s minimum investment amount.
 Notes are shares in loans that haven’t yet originated, not already-funded loans.
 Some Prosper loans don’t receive enough funding to originate.
 But if you reserve Notes in a loan that doesn’t originate, you don’t lose the amount you put towards that loan.
 Instead, Prosper returns your funds and lets you allocate them to other loans’ Notes.

 With a low investment threshold of $25 per loan, investors can create a diversified loan portfolio with a relatively modest initial investment.
 If you invest the minimum in each note, a $2,500 investment gives you access to 100 individual loans.
-Loan performance ranges widely, but diversified loan portfolios (100 or more loans) typically produce average annual returns of between 7% and 9%, though that figure is subject to change and past performance isn’t predictive of future results.
-Prosper also allows investors to fund loans in their entirety, a more common option for institutional and accredited investors.
+Loan performance ranges widely, but Prosper touts a Bloomberg analysis showing that a diversified $10,000 investment made in 2011 produced returns commensurate with the S&P 500 stock index through 2016.